What The 'Wait' Message On Your Thermostat Means

 As an HVAC system ages, its functions tend to wear down over time.
 The thermostat can help identify and prevent widespread malfunctions that would cost homeowners a pretty penny to repair.
 Anything from an incorrectly set clock to a massive coolant leak may catch the attention of your thermostat.
 Luckily, most of these issues don't call for the help of a technician to be fixed, and may resolve on their own with just a little patience on the homeowner's part.
 Here is a thermostat's waiting message explained in greater depth, and the methods you can take to fix it.

-What a wait message means
+What can trigger the wait message

 Typically, a "wait" message is a result of your thermostat trying to prevent your home's HVAC system from starting up before it's ready.
 This message may appear if you attempt to turn on your thermostat too quickly after shutting it off.
 When you try to change your HVAC system's settings too quickly, it may cause the air pressure inside the system's compressor to shift disproportionately, forcing your unit to reset before it's had time to stabilize.
 Using the HVAC system while this imbalance is present may lead to extensive damage to the system as a whole, eventually calling for professional repair or replacement.
 Your thermostat will likely display this waiting message until the pressure inside the compressor levels out and the unit can turn on and operate effectively.